KOTOBOPOT/WoundAnalyzer/README.md

 # Wound Analyzer
 This repository contains Telegram Bot which analyze wound image for different tissue types.

+# WARNING
+Several repository images(for example below in README.md) can shock.
+If you are impressionable person, authors don't recommend you to see this repository

 ## Neural Network
 Model UNet++ is used in the repository